visualpharm/Lunacy/docs/index_updated.md

  <li>
  <details>
   <summary>
-   <strong> Icon’s search available straight from the address bar of your browser </strong>
+   <strong> Icon’s Search Available Atraight From the Address Bar of Your Browser </strong>
  </summary>

-For your convenience, [omg-img](http://img.icons8.com/) service architecture allows paying and free customers to browse for new icons directly from browser’s address bar as following:
+[Omg-img](http://img.icons8.com/) allows browsing for new icons from a browser’s address bar.
+This feature available for both paying and free customers:

  - https://img.icons8.com/home
  - https://img.icons8.com/house